-As mentioned in Note 7, during the year ended June 30,2021, the USA and State of Colorado were in a state of emergency due to the COVID-19 pandemic.
-While we have adapted and made changes to operations as well as our budget, the full effect of this pandemic on the future is unknown.
+As mentioned in Note 7, during the year ended June 30,2022, the USA and State of Colorado remained in a state of emergency due to the COVID-19 pandemic.
+While we have adapted and made changes to operations as well as our budget and the spread of the virus has appeared to slow down, the full effect of this pandemic on the future is still unknown.